 - Be in receipt of an offer to study on one of the above full time programmes starting in September 2022.

 - Applicants registering onto a postgraduate programme must have a minimum 2:1 or equivalent internationally recognised undergraduate qualification.

 - Must be classed as an Overseas fee paying student based on the UK government regulations.
 Applicants who are unsure of their fee status should note Brunel uses the information you have provided in your application form to assess your fee status against regulations set by the UK government.
 For information on these regulations please visit the independent organisation UKCISA’s website.

 - Must attend an online interview (if applicable).

 - Must not be in receipt of any other scholarship.

 - Be in receipt of an Unconditional Firm offer of place by the time Scholarships are confirmed in September.

 2.2 Those not eligible for these Scholarships

-- Applicants holding an offer on a course other than those stated in Section 2 of these terms and conditions (Occupational Therapy BSc and MSc, Physiotherapy BSc and MSc, Social Work MSc or a programme that falls under the Department of Life Sciences listed above).
+- Applicants holding an offer on a programme other than those stated in Section 2 of these terms and conditions (Occupational Therapy BSc and MSc, Physiotherapy BSc and MSc, Social Work MSc or a programme that falls under the Department of Life Sciences listed above).

 - Undergraduate applicants entering a course at Level 5 (Year 2) or Level 6 (Year 3).